How to create stunning GoPro slow-motion sequences

 But if you take those mind-blowing moments, slow the action down and play it back, the sheer skill, agility and magnificence of their moves becomes all the more evident.

-Learn how to create every sport camera man’s favourite technique – the slow motion sequence – with your GoPro to rival those beautiful scenes shot by the pros.
+Learn how to create every sports cameraman’s favourite technique – the slow-motion sequence – with your GoPro to rival those beautiful scenes shot by the pros.

 Set up your camera properly

 In order to capture every drop of water as it’s thrown in the air you need to shoot as many frames per second (fps) as possible.
 For the PAL system here in Australia that means working with 50fps as your common denominator.

 When you slow the action down (shot at 50fps) and play it back at a rate of 25fps the final clip will be 2x as long or 2x as slow.
 If you take it one step further, and slow to 12.5fps the final clip will be 4x as long or 4x as slow.
 Capiche?

 The maximum FPS depends on which series of GoPro you have: